-Amplifying Menstrual Inequality by leveraging latent power of technology to dispel period stigma, bridge access to safe menstrual products, and Hygiene education for marginalized girls in Kenya.
+Amplifying and raising awareness on Menstrual Inequality by leveraging latent power of technology to dispel period stigma, bridge access to safe menstrual products, and Hygiene education for marginalized girls in Kenya.

 ONE WOMAN, A PAIR OF HIGH HEELS TO END PERIOD POVERTY!